 When it comes to video, students shouldn't just get it; they should also have something to say about it.
 Students need to be active and reactive viewers -- comprehending and critiquing, reading and reacting, getting and giving knowledge.
 Below you'll find great tools, tips, and strategies for helping to foster both of these essential media-literacy skills.

-Three Essential Teaching Strategies
+Three Key Teaching Strategies for Video

 So how do you get your students to tune in instead of just kicking back?
 It all starts with setting up an essential question before you hit play.
 This is key to helping students watch the video with purpose and context.